Henry Charles Fehr: Biography

 In October 1919, as World War I was drawing to a close, the Royal Academy in London held an exhibition of war memorial designs.
 At the exhibition Fehr displayed statuettes of three figures, Peace holding a dove, a winged Victory and Saint George with a sword and shield.
 Bronze statues of these figures appeared on several of the war memorials that Fehr created throughout the 1920s for British towns and cities.
 All three figures positioned on, or around, a stone obelisk, featured on the memorials Fehr created at Colchester, at Burton-upon-Trent, and, in different versions, on the Leeds War Memorial.
 Several other memorials, including those at Lockerbie and Langholm in Scotland, at Eastbourne and at Grangetown in Cardiff, only featured the figure of Victory, holding a laurel wreath and an inverted sword, on a pedestal or obelisk.
 The memorial at Keighley has a version of Peace with bronze statues of an infantryman in battle dress and a sailor holding a telescope.
+The memorial on the Bund in Shanghai (destroyed on the orders of the Japanese army in 1943) featured Peace guarding a mother and child.

 Fehr first exhibited at the Royal Academy in 1887.
 He exhibited at the La Libre Esthétique in Brussels and was a founding member of the Royal British Society of Sculptors in 1904, and was later elected a Fellow of the Society.
 Throughout his career, Fehr sculpted a number of portrait busts.
 These included several of William Morris, versions of which are in the Royal Academy collection, the William Morris Gallery and the Art Workers Guild collection while Fehr's marble busts of John Ruskin and Robert Browning are held by the South London Gallery.